notgiven688/jitterphysics2/README.md

 ## ToDo

-- [ ] NuGet packages.
-Releases.
+- [ ] Develop and distribute NuGet packages and releases.
-- [ ] Stabilizing engine and demo.
+- [ ] Stabilize the engine and demo.
-- [ ] Extend documentation.
+- [ ] Expand the documentation to cover more topics and functionalities.

 ## Contribute 👋

-Every contribution is welcome!
-Fork the project and create a pull request.
+Contributions of all forms are welcome!
+Feel free to fork the project and create a pull request.